dustinpfister/test_threejs/views/forpost/threejs-getting-started/README.md

 # threejs-getting-started

-This is what I have together for source code examples that I aim t write about in [my getting started with threejs post](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).
+This is what I have together for source code examples that I aim to write about in [my getting started with threejs post](https://dustinpfister.github.io/2018/04/04/threejs-getting-started/).
 When it comes to first starting out with threejs the very first thing that I wanted to do is to just have that simple static box example up and running.
-So the of course the first main source code example that I have here is just that, a very simple hello world style example that is just a single fixed image of a view of a cube.
+So of course the first main source code example that I have here is just that, a very simple hello world style example that is just a single fixed image view of a cube.
+After that I have a number of starting points for various kinds of animation loops that I often copy and paste form each time I start a new demo.
+As such this is a kind of post that I come to edit and expand often.

 <div align="center">
       <a href="https://www.youtube.com/watch?v=ClD09l-Fu-I">